sulliv35/League-most-played-with/README.md

 Head over to https://developer.riotgames.com/ and click 'sign in' in the top right to sign in with your league info.
 After signing in, scroll down to see your key.
 Copy it.

-Open up leagueNumPlays.py in any text editor and replace XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX with your api-key
+Open up leagueNumPlays.py in any text editor and replace XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX with your api-key (inside the apostrophes)

 You should then be able to head over to the terminal/command line, navigate to the directory and run python leagueNumPlays.py